 Similar to droughts, none of the MID counties considered earthquake a high risk.
-There have also been no disaster declarations related to earthquakes, and no significant historical impact from earthquakes in the state observed in this assessment.
-Earthquakes present a unique "what if?" scenario where should the occur, the impacts can be disastrous.
+As of this Action Plan's development, there have been no presidential disaster declarations related to earthquakes in West Virginia.
+There was also found to be limited significant quantitative data available for the historical impact recorded from earthquakes in the state, and available data was only derived from projected model scenarios.
+Earthquakes present a unique "what if?" scenario where should one occur, the impacts can be disastrous.
+The impact that mining activity has had on surface and subsurface stability should also be considered as a factor in implementing mitigation measures to protect from damages related to earthquake.
 Mitigation measures to fortify buildings could prevent losses in the future should an earthquake occur in the state.